-Its free and easy access, and calm, crystal-clear water, make it a perfect spot for both beginners and seasoned snorkelers.
+Its free and easy access make it a perfect spot for both beginners and seasoned snorkelers.
 Around the piers and coral patches, snorkelers can spot a wide diversity of reef fish, including schools of sergeants, lionfish, clownfish in their anemone, butterflyfish and surgeons.

-Water entrance is directly from the beach, or by the two old piers that are located on the beach.
-The piers may be partly closed due to poor maintenance and should be used with some caution.
+The water entrance is directly from the beach, or by the two old piers that are located on the beach.
+Be aware that the piers may be partly closed due to poor maintenance and should be used with some caution.

-From the beach, the sand slopes gently onto large sandy beds, scattered with many coral patches (↕6-12ft/2-4m).
-We advise you to look out for the different reef patches located along the beach, where the coral is healthy and the fish gather.
+From the beach, the sand slopes gently onto large sandy beds, scattered with many coral patches (↕6-12ft).
+We advise you to look for the different reef patches located along the beach, where the coral is healthy and the fish gather.

-The best reef patches are located south of the southern pier, in the direction of the border crossing – but don’t stray too close to the Egyptian border.
-Also check the piers areas.
-There are plenty of different fish hiding under the piers with coral growing from the foundations.
-The depth at the end of the piers is around 12-15ft/4-5 meters.
+The best reef patches are located north of the northern pier.
+Also, check out the two piers areas.
+There are plenty of different species of fish hiding under the piers that have coral growing from the foundations.
+The depth at the end of the piers is around 12-15ft.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.